Skip to main content

 Sample Response

-Dear [recipients name],
+Dear [recipient's name],

-I am excited about this offer to join [company's name] team.
-I want to take some time to review the job offer materials enclosed in the email before providing you with an answer.
-Could I let you know my decision by the deadline noted in the email?
+I am excited about this offer to join [company's] team.
+I want to take some time to review the enclosed offer materials before providing you with an answer.
+May I let you know my decision by the deadline noted in the email?
 Who can I contact if I have any questions regarding the information enclosed?
+Thank you, and I look forward to hearing from you.

-Best Regards,
+Best regards,

 [name]

 Step 3.
-Evaluating the Job Offer
+Evaluate the Offer

 • Does the company's culture align with your values?